Being a higher or degree apprentice

 A higher or degree apprentice will have a job and study part-time, with an assessment and skills development programme in place.
 This enables the apprentice to earn while learning, and gain valuable skills and knowledge in a specific job role.

 Higher and degree apprenticeships at the University are available at levels 5 to 7.
-Level 5 is equivalent to a Higher Education Certificate/ Diploma or a foundation degree, level 6 is equivalent to a Bachelor’s degree, and level 7 is equivalent to a Master’s degree.
-A number of our higher apprenticeship programmes include award of a University of Leeds degree.
+Level 5 is equivalent to a higher education certificate/ diploma or a foundation degree, level 6 is equivalent to a bachelor’s degree, and level 7 is equivalent to a master’s degree.
+The majority of our higher apprenticeship programmes are integrated degree apprenticeships and include award of a University of Leeds degree.

 Standards